HiPerCoRe/KTT/documentation/ktt_api.md

 KTT API documentation
 =====================

-This file describes the API of KTT framework.
+This file describes the API of KTT library.
 All classes and methods are located in the `ktt` namespace.

 Constructors
 ------------